 Gather a group to listen to each other’s hearts

-Then on February 22nd between 1:00 pm and 3:00 pm ET, Share pictures of your organization’s event on social media or go live.
+Then share pictures of your organization’s event on social media.
 Don’t forget to use #ListentoYourheart and #ValveDiseaseDay in your posts and help us flood social media with images of people having their hearts listened to.

 Use the promotional poster to advertise the event details throughout your hospital and in your community.
 Consider posting with local senior centers and contact your American Heart Association (AHA) local chapter or Mended Hearts peer-to-peer network to discuss posting at their meeting venues.